India is a country of festivals, especially in Bengal, where the saying "Twelve Months with Thirteen Parbo" is a familiar theme.

 puja.

-Durga’s Painted Eyes is called Chokku Daan.
+The Day of the Goddess Durga's Painted Eyes is called Chokku Daan.

 Kolkata's